-The Company is named as defendant in various lawsuits arising out of its insurance operations.
 All legal actions relating to claims made under insurance policies are considered by the Company in establishing its loss and LAE reserves.
-The Company also has potential exposure relating to lawsuits due to its participation in various management agreements and a 100% pooling reinsurance agreement for which it is allocated litigation expenses (see Note 26).
+The Company also has potential exposure relating to lawsuits due to its participation in the management agreement for which it is allocated litigation expenses (see Note 10).